-- A. Install in accordance with manufacturer's instructions. - B. Install suspended luminaires and exit signs using pendants supported from swivel hangers.
-Heavy duty jack chain supports may be used where indicated on the fixture schedule.
-Provide pendant or chain length required to suspend luminaire at indicated height. - C. Support luminaires larger than 2 x 4 foot size independent of ceiling framing. - D. Locate ceiling luminaires as indicated on reflected ceiling plan. - E. Install surface mounted luminaires and exit signs plumb and adjust to align with building lines and with each other.
-Secure to prohibit movement. - F. The Contractor shall install fixture supports as required.
-Fixture installations with fixtures supported only by insecure boxes will be rejected.
-It shall be the Contractor's responsibility to support all lighting fixtures adequately, providing extra steel work for the support of fixtures if required.
-Any components necessary for mounting fixtures shall be provided by the Contractor.
-No plastic, composition or wood type anchors shall be used. - G. Exposed Grid Ceilings: Provide auxiliary members spanning ceiling Ts to support surface mounted luminaires Fasten surface mounted luminaires to ceiling T using bolts, screws, rivets, or suitable clips.
-Provide independent support for all fixtures over 50 lbs. - H. Install recessed luminaires to permit removal from below. - I. Install recessed luminaires using accessories and firestopping materials to meet regulatory requirements for fire rating. - J. Install code required hardware to secure recessed grid-supported luminaires in place. - K. Install wall mounted luminaires and exit signs at height as scheduled. - L. Install accessories furnished with each luminaire. - M. Make wiring connections to branch circuit using building wire with insulation suitable for temperature conditions within luminaire. - N. Bond fixtures and metal accessories to branch circuit equipment grounding conductor. - O. Install specified lamps in each luminaire and exit sign. - P. HID Luminaires: Use power hook hangers rated 500 pounds minimum or provide safety chain between ballast and structure.
-Provide safety chain between reflector and ballast. - Q. All lamps shall be delivered to the job in sealed cartons and protected from dirt and dust during storage on the project.
-Lamps shall be taken directly from the cartons and installed in the fixture with special care so that they do not become dusty and are not soiled in the operation. - R. Lamps installed in fixtures using dimming ballasts shall be burned in at 100% rated output by the Contractor for a minimum of 100 hours as recommended by the ballast manufacturer. - S. All new lamps shall be operational at the Substantial Completion of the project.
+- A. Verify ceiling types with Architectural plans or with existing ceilings.
+Verify specified luminaires are compatible with specified ceiling type(s) prior to ordering luminaires. - B. Install in accordance with manufacturer's instructions. - C. Install suspended luminaires using aircraft cable, or pendants supported from swivel hangers.
+Heavy duty chain supports may be used where indicated on the luminaire schedule.
+Provide aircraft cable, pendants, or chain lengths required to suspend luminaire at indicated height.
+All aircraft cables or pendant supported luminaires shall have an independent support to structure at all cable or pendant support locations.
+When chain is used, tie-wrap the luminaire whip to the chain. - D. Support luminaires larger than 2 x 4 foot (600 x 1200 mm) size independent of ceiling framing. - E. Provide independent support for all luminaires over 50 lbs. - F. Locate ceiling luminaires as indicated on reflected ceiling plan. - G. Install surface mounted luminaires and exit signs plumb and adjust to align with building lines and with each other.
+Secure to prohibit movement. - H. The Contractor shall install luminaire supports as required.
+Luminaire installations with luminaires supported only by insecure boxes will be rejected.
+It shall be the Contractor's responsibility to support all luminaires adequately, providing extra steel work for the support of luminaires if required.
+Any components necessary for mounting luminaires shall be provided by the Contractor.
+No plastic, composition or wood type anchors shall be used.

+- I. Exposed Grid Ceilings: Provide auxiliary members spanning ceiling Ts to support surface mounted luminaires Fasten surface mounted luminaires to ceiling T using bolts, screws, rivets, or suitable clips. - J. Install recessed luminaires to permit removal from below. - K. Install recessed luminaires using accessories and firestopping materials to meet regulatory requirements for fire rating. - L. Install code required hardware to secure recessed grid-supported luminaires in place. - M. Install wall mounted luminaires and exit signs at height as scheduled.
+Use pendants supported from swivel hangers in exposed ceiling/structure locations where necessary to mount exit signs at the specified height. - N. Install accessories furnished with each luminaire. - O. Make wiring connections to branch circuit using building wire with insulation suitable for temperature conditions within luminaire. - P. Bond luminaires and metal accessories to branch circuit equipment grounding conductor. - Q. Install specified lamps in each luminaire and exit sign. - R. HID High-Bay or Low-Bay Luminaires: Use power hook hangers rated 500 pounds (225 kg) minimum and provide safety chain between ballast and structure.
+Also provide safety chain between reflector and ballast. - S. Dimmed luminaire circuits shall have separate neutrals. - T. Dimmed LED luminaires shall have a positive OFF, which requires turning off the circuit to the luminaire so that the luminaires don't "glow" at the lowest dimmed setting.
+This shall be accomplished using a switch, relay, or some other means acceptable to Owner. - U. All lamps shall be delivered to the job in sealed cartons and protected from dirt and dust during storage on the project.
+Lamps shall be taken directly from the cartons and installed in the luminaire with special care so that they do not become dusty and are not soiled in the operation. - V. Lamps installed in luminaires using dimming ballasts shall be burned in at 100% rated output by the contractor for a minimum of 100 hours as recommended by the ballast manufacturer. - W. All new lamps shall be operational at the Substantial Completion of the project.